Lluitiy/elif/readme.md

 ## Important
 ```
 Back is hosted on free service so it may take some time when first loading the app.
-If it crashes update the page
+If it crashes update the page.
+All the data which is rendered from backend might be empty by first load for aproximately 10 seconds
 ```